AFUDIrk/CADDeck/README.md

 ## Case
-A Fusion360 model of the case, as well as STL files, are included in the CADDeck repository.
-The main case is printed in two pieces.
-The two top sections are bolted together internal to the case with M3 cap screws and nuts.
-M3 threaded inserts are used in the top front piece (six places), then the bottom is attached to the top with M3 flat head screws.
+A Fusion360 model of the case and STL files are included in the CADDeck repository.
+The main body is printed in two parts.
+The upper part is screwed inside the housing with M3 head screws.
+M3 thread inserts are used in the upper part (six positions), Then the bottom is attached to the top with M3 pan head screws.

 ![Case](images/Case.png)